tysonvanburen/quiz/ruby_quiz_1.md

 end

 60. What is a loop?
-A loob allows you to run a block of code until that code is no longer true or false
+A loop allows you to run a block of code until that code is no longer true or false

 61. How long has ruby been around?
-23-24 years
+21

 62. How are you doing on this quiz so far? not so good